[ From the Archives of 365 ]

-The Squeezebox is a very educated man with multiple degrees he teaches a variety of subject from art to film to English.
+The Squeezebox is a very educated man with multiple degrees he teaches a variety of subjects from art to film to English.

 “I’ve been focusing on teaching English for the last couple of years, there’s better job security in that subject,” he tells me.

 I’m not even going to get started on that soapbox.
 I’ll just keep it short.
 Well maybe not…

 A couple of months ago while driving home, I noticed well-working traffic signals being replaced.
 About eight miles of them, they were in perfect working order.
 And, I would probably be bewildered to know exactly how much the expense of this senseless upgrade was to we the taxpayers.
 I’m sure it was a bunch of cash.